bentoml/BentoML/docs/source/guides/migration.rst

 Generate Docker Images
 ----------------------

-Similar to version 0.13.1, we can generate docker images from bentos using the :code:`bentoml containerize` command in BentoML version 1.0.0, see :ref:`Containerize Bentos <concepts/deploy:Containerize Bentos>` to learn more.
+Similar to version 0.13.1, you can generate Docker images from Bentos using the ``bentoml containerize`` command in BentoML version 1.0.0.
+See :doc:`/concepts/deploy` to learn more.

 .. code-block:: bash